Reduced Order Modeling of Partial Differential Equations on Parameter-Dependent Domains Using Deep Neural Networks: Introduction

 \section{Introduction}

-Applications such as design optimization and real-world simulation often require solutions to partial differential equations across various parameters \cite{legresley2000airfoil}, \cite{colciago2014comparisons}, \cite{raveh2001reduced}, \cite{aguado2015real}.
-Typically, with given parameters $\boldsymbol{\lambda}$ the objective is to find a function $\boldsymbol{u}$ such that:
+Applications such as design optimization and simulations in real-world settings often require solving partial differential equations (PDEs) for a wide range of parameter values \cite{legresley2000airfoil}, \cite{colciago2014comparisons}, \cite{raveh2001reduced}, \cite{aguado2015real}.
+Typically, given a parameter vector $\boldsymbol{\lambda}$, the goal is to find a solution $\boldsymbol{u}$ such that: